Quercus chrysolepis: Description

 The elliptical to oblong leaves are 2.5 to 8 cm in length and about half as wide; they are short-pointed at the tip, and rounded or blunt at base.
 Although the leaves appear generally flat, they may have edge margins slightly turned under, typically with spiny teeth, particularly on young twigs.
 These leathery leaves are a glossy dark green above, with a nether surface a dull golden down, often becoming gray and nearly glabrous the second year.

-The bark of the canyon live oak is grayish brown, and rather smooth or sometimes scaly.
+Both male and female flowers appear on the same plant.
+The male flowers droop in catkins, and the female flowers originate from leaf axils, usually singly.

 Acorns occur solitarily or in pairs, exhibiting lengths of 2–5 cm; these fruits are variable in size and shape, but generally ovoid, turban-like with a shallow, thick cup of scales densely covered with yellowish hairs; the stalk is barely evident.

+Taxonomy

+The species is placed in Quercus section Protobalanus.

 Distribution and habitat

 Q. chrysolepis is found in a variety of forest communities in the southwestern United States.
 It is common in the mountainous regions of California (Sierra Nevada, Coast Ranges, Klamath Mountains, Cascades, San Gabriel Mountains, etc.) with additional populations in the Siskiyou Mountains of southwestern Oregon, western Nevada, northern Baja California, Arizona, southwestern New Mexico, and Chihuahua.
 Southwestern New Mexico population are most likely the result of introgression from Quercus palmeri to Q. chrysolepis.
 Those populations tend to be intermediate in overall morphology, but all lack the diagnostic trichomes and biochemical markers of Q. palmeri; they are best classified as Q. chrysolepis affinity Q. palmer.